ezz118/flappy-bird/README.md

    -
 Team members
 -
- - Deng Shen 3036077748
+ - Deng Shen 3036077748 Github: @SillyDacian
  - Lai Ruize 3035973270 Github: @ruizelai
  - Ke Wenjun 3035974365 Github: @poiuy1z
  - Mai Junshen 3035974444 Github: @ezz118

 Description of our project
 -
- - We recreated the game "Flappy Bird" using C++ so that it can be played through the Linux terminal and SSH.
+ - Welcome to Flappy Bird!
+We recreated this classic game using C++ so that it can be played through the Linux terminal and SSH.
+ - It is a simple but interesting game, the only thing you need to do is just press SPACE!
+ - Try to pass as many obstacles as you can, and create a record that none of your friends can beat😎
+ - When you feel bored, play this game to kill time; when you feel depressed, play this game to relieve your stress (or increase your stress🫣)

 Game rules
 -
  - Just press SPACE to make the descending bird fly upwards and fly between columns of green obstacles without hitting them!
+ - After passing one column, you can get one score!
+ - Be careful!
+If you hit the green obstacles, the game will end!

 How to run Flappy Bird?
 -